BiolApps/MeinteR/README.md

 **Citation**

-A. Malousi et al. "MeinteR: A computational method to prioritize aberrant DNA methylation events using local genomic substrate" (submitted)
+A. Malousi et al. "MeinteR: A framework to prioritize DNA methylation aberrations based on conformational and cis-regulatory element enrichment" (submitted)